preronamajumder/deepstream-save-images/README.md

 # deepstream-save-images
 Deepstream python apps with rtsp, usb and mipi source.
 Saves images when an object with unique tracking id is present in ROI.
+If you want to disable ROI then put roi-RF=0;0;0;480;640;480;640;0 in config_nvanalytics.txt for processing size of (640,480)

 This app is enabled for 2 streams for rtsp and video. so make necessary changes in the config files.
 Add proper sources in the source.json for the same.